arnemahl/pockito/README.md

 A *validationError* happens when the store receives an invalid property.

 A *sameObjectError* happens when the store receives an object or array which was already present.
 This does not produce a change or notify listeners, although it is possible the object was manipulated.
-Check out [this](note-objects-in-the-store) to avoid this mistake.
+Check out [this](#note-objects-in-the-store) to avoid this mistake.

 A *listenerError* happens when Pockito fails to add or remove a listener.
 If this happens there is an error in your code, which may prevent your compoents from syncing with the Store state, or cause the Store to notify non-existant listeners.

+#### Default validators

+Pockito comes with a set of basic validators that you can [use](#declare-and-validate-store-content).
+These are:

+* boolean
+* string
+* number
+* symbol
+* func
+* object
+* array
+* nonEmptyString
+* nonNullObject
+* integer
+* parasbleInteger
+* parasbleFloat

+Check out the [source code](src/validators/Validators.js) to see how they work.